ForawardStar/HIPe/README.md

 ## Results
+### A peeling example
-### We design a flexible hierarical image peeling framework, which can produce a filtering result strictly adhering to an edge guidance with spatially-changed scales.
+We design a flexible hierarical image peeling framework, which can produce a filtering result strictly adhering to an edge guidance with spatially-changed scales.

 Input image             |  Multi-scale edge guidance :-------------------------:|:-------------------------:
 ![](img/building3.png)  |  ![](img/building3_edge.png)